Like this website? Get your own copy Get it now ↗

 Share result: WhatsApp Facebook X

-What it does: Finds the matching Ism, e, Azam (Greatest Name of Allah) for a name, by Abjad value, with meaning and wazifa count.
+1. What it does: Finds the matching Ism-e-Azam (Greatest Name of Allah) for your name by Abjad value, with its element, ruling planet, meaning, and wazifa count.

-Method: Each Arabic letter is assigned its classical Abjad value; the calculator sums those values and derives the reduced number, dominant element and ruling planet using traditional Ilm, ul, Adad rules.
+3. Method: Each Arabic letter is assigned its classical Abjad value; the calculator sums those values and derives the reduced Saghir root, dominant element, and ruling planet using traditional Ilm-ul-Adad rules, then returns the Names of Allah that share your root.

-The Ism-e-Azam finder connects your own name to the 99 Names of Allah through the Abjad system.
-It works out the root number behind your name, then lists the divine names that share that same root, each with its transliteration and meaning, so you have a clear starting point for reflection.
+The Ism-e-Azam Calculator connects your name to the 99 Names of Allah through the Abjad system.
+It reduces your name to its Abjad Saghir root number, then lists every divine name that shares that root, each with its transliteration and meaning, giving you a clear starting point for reflection.

 What Ism-e-Azam Means